stangh/Get-AVInfo/README.md

 ---

 As with all things PowerShell, read the detailed help provided in the script to learn how to use it.
 Just run:

-    **help Get-AVInfo -detailed**.
+    help Get-AVInfo -detailed.